cybercampus-se/cybercampus-se.github.io/content/docs/contact/collaboration.md

 ## Advantages

 - We collaborate with companies and organizations in the region in the scope of our research projects.
-- We may produce solutions to the problems that your organization define.
+- We produce solutions to the problems that organization define.
-- During the thesis period, the collaborator observes the performance of the student who implements the research.
-This provides you with potential employment that is evaluated with a 6 months of work.
+- During the thesis period, our partner observes the performance of the student who implements the research.
+This provides them with potential employment that is evaluated with a 6 months of work.
-- In addition, we distribute job opening of the company in our e-mail groups and circle.
-  - Collaborators are also advertised as collaborators on our page

 ## Responsibilities

-- The collaborator is expected to participate in the study when we define the problem.
-You are welcome to submit potential solutions.
+- Our partner is expected to participate in the study when we define the problem.
+Partners are welcome to submit potential solutions.
-- The collaborator bears no financial responsibility during the thesis research.
+- Our collaborator bears no financial responsibility during the thesis research.

 ## Funding